 Willingness to Pay (Price; Question 11).
 A majority of respondents in each ethnic group were willing to pay more for ethnic produce than the comparable American or conventional substitutes (Table 4.19).
 Roughly a quarter of respondents from each group were willing to pay a maximum of up to 5% more.
 15% to 21% from each group were willing to pay a maximum of 6% to 10% more.
 Less than 15% in each group were willing to pay a maximum of 11% to 20%.
-2% to 13% in each group were willing to pay a maximum of 11% to 20%.
-2% to 13% in each group were willing to pay a maximum of 25%, with Asian Indians and Chinese at the respective extremes (this category showed the largest variation across ethnic groups).
+2% to 13% in each group were willing to pay a premium of greater than 25%, with Asian Indians and Chinese at the respective extremes (this category showed the largest variation across ethnic groups).
 In general, the diminishing willingness to pay associated with increasingly higher premiums was similar among ethnic groups, until the premiums exceeded 20% at which point 13% of Chinese were willing to pay the premium, as compared to 2% to 8% from the other groups.